If you are on this blog, chances are you already realize how important struggle is to achieving anything in life.

 If you want to build an environment where your wife can be feminine and chill, you need to pay someone to clean the house (especially if it’s big).
-Otherwise, she’s busy cleaning all day instead of sucking your dick.
+Otherwise, she’s busy cleaning all day.

 How to reduce stress with a daily structure?

 I would recommend you structure your day accordingly.
 Use the Todoist app (PC and Phone) or any other Todo-List and set it up the following:

 - One to three difficult (struggle/hustle) tasks for the day